What to Do if You Can’t Pay Your Student Loans

 Another option you can explore is loan forbearance.
 In forbearance, you receive permission to stop making payments for a set period of time, or your payments are temporarily reduced.
 Interest will continue to accrue during forbearance, however.

-- Health or unforeseen personal problems.
+- Health or unforeseen personal problems that cause medical expenses

-- Inability to pay your debt within the maximum repayment term (usually 10 years).
+- Inability to pay your debt within the maximum repayment term (usually 10 years)

-Student Loan Forgiveness
+Student Loan Forgiveness and Discharge Options

 In some cases, federal student loans can be forgiven in full or in part.
 Conditions for loan forgiveness include: